-- Maximize existing equipment so that these can be utilized at full capacity.
-The managed print services consultant can recommend changes in usage such as transfer lightly used equipment to busier departments or identify how many people can share a particular printer.
+- Maximize existing equipment so that it can be utilized at full capacity.
+The managed print services consultant can recommend changes in usage such as transferring lightly used equipment to busier departments or identifying how many people can share a particular printer.

 - Manage the inventory of supplies to ensure that there won’t be lacking inventory or a closet full of unused ink toners and cartridges somewhere.
 Managed print services providers also offer automatic supplies fulfillment and monitor the supply level of your devices.
 In the event that the hospital is low on toner and ink, the provider will ship a new cartridge before the devices run out.

 - Provide regular maintenance, service, and repair of all print hardware.
 Managed print services will keep the hospital’s printers and other devices up and running at all times so as not to disrupt operations.